alphagov/content-store/doc/document_format.md

 An array of strings.
 Present in all contexts.

 An array of need ids associated with the content.
-These should be strings (though will often will be integers encoded as decimal strings); eg "100001".
+These should be strings (though will typically be integers encoded as decimal strings); eg "100001".

+Note: currently needs are not published on GOV.UK, so there won't be an entry in the content store for them.
+If this changes in future, the `need_ids` field may be replaced by using the `tags` field to store this relation.

 ## `public_updated_at`